jacobwgillespie/saved-for-later/README.md

 Finally, the **Cloudflare worker** is responsible for serving the static site and service worker via Cloudflare's [Workers Sites](https://workers.cloudflare.com/sites/).
 This worker is also responsible for handling redirects and clean URL routing.

+[GitHub Actions](https://github.com/jacobwgillespie/saved-for-later/actions) rebuilds the site every 5 minutes on a schedule, to retrieve any new items from Feedbin or Twitter, keeping the deployed site current.

 ### Contributing

 Contributions are welcome!
 Feel free to open an issue or pull request if you so desire.